Strange Random Topology of the Circle: Abstract

 \section{Abstract}

-We characterise high-dimensional topology that arises from a random Cech complex constructed on the circle.
-Expected Euler characteristic curve is computed, where we observe limiting spikes.
-The spikes correspond to expected Betti numbers growing arbitrarily large over shrinking intervals of filtration radii.
-Using the fact that the homotopy type of the random Cech complex is either an odd-dimensional sphere or a bouquet of even-dimensional spheres, we give probabilistic bounds of the homotopy types.
+We characterise high-dimensional topology arising from a random Cech complex constructed on the circle.
+We explicitly compute expected Euler characteristic curve, where we observe plateaus and limiting spikes.
+The plateaus correspond to odd-dimensional spheres, and the spikes correspond to bouquets of even-dimensional spheres.
+In particular, the bouquets have arbitrarily large Betti number as the sample size grows larger.
 By departing from the conventional practice of scaling down filtration radii as the sample size grows large, our findings indicate that the full breadth of filtration radii leads to interesting systematic behaviour that cannot be regarded as "topological noise".